gansm/finalcut/README.md

 *Class Reference:*<br />
 &#160;&#160;&#160;&#160;&#160;[![documented](https://codedocs.xyz/gansm/finalcut.svg)](https://codedocs.xyz/gansm/finalcut/hierarchy.html)

-The Final Cut is a C++ class library and widget toolkit with full mouse support for creating a [text-based user interface](https://en.wikipedia.org/wiki/Text-based_user_interface).
+The FINAL CUT is a C++ class library and widget toolkit with full mouse support for creating a [text-based user interface](https://en.wikipedia.org/wiki/Text-based_user_interface).
 The library supports the programmer to develop an application for the text console.
 It allows the simultaneous handling of multiple text windows on the screen.
 The C++ class design was inspired by the Qt framework.
 It provides common controls like dialog boxes, push buttons, check boxes, radio buttons, input lines, list boxes, status bars and so on.

 ### Installation